alertmanager/alert_manager/README.md

 	- Windows (run with administrative privileges):

 	`cd %SPLUNK_HOME && mklink alert_handler.py ..\..\etc\apps\alert_manager\bin\alert_handler.py`

 3. Restart Splunk
-4. Configure the alert manager global settings in the app setup
+4. Configure the Alert Manager global settings in the app setup

 #### Demo Data
-For testing purposes, we ship a separate app containing static demo data and demo alerts.
+For testing purposes, we ship a separate App containing static demo data and demo alerts.
-- Static demo data adds some pre-generated incidents with some workflow examples in order to see the KPI dashbaords working
+- Static demo data adds pre-generated incidents with some workflow examples in order to see the KPI dashboards working
-- Demo alerts are configured to see different live alert examples, like auto assign/resolve scenarios and support for realtime alerts
+- Demo alerts are configured to see some different live alert examples, like auto assign/resolve scenarios and support for realtime alerts

 To add demo data, follow these instructions:

 1. Unpack and install the "Supporting Add-on for Alert Manager Demo Data" (app folder name SA-alert_manager_demo) to $SPLUNK_HOME/etc/apps
 2. Restart Splunk
-3. Open Splunk and switch to the "Alert Manager Demo Data" app
+3. Open Splunk and switch to the "Alert Manager Demo Data" App
 4. Follow the instructions in the "Demo Data Setup" view

 #### Note for distributed environments
 - The alert manager runs mostly on the search head (since we use the App Key Value Store)
-- Due to the usage of the App Key Value Store, there's no compatibility with the Search Head Clustering introduced in Splunk v6.2
+- Due to the usage of the App Key Value Store, there's no compatibility with Search Head Clustering (SHC) introduced in Splunk v6.2
-- The alert manager runs a script each 30 seconds (in form of a scripted input) to look for incidents to be resolved after ttl is reached
+- The Alert Manager runs a script every 30 seconds (as a scripted input) to search for incidents that should be resolved after their ttl is reached

 ### Alert Manager Settings
-1. Configure global settings in the App setup page (Manage Apps -> Alert Manager -> Set up)
+1. Configure global settings in the App's setup page (Manage Apps -> Alert Manager -> Set up)
-	- **Index:** Where the alert manager will store the alert metadata, alert results and change events
+	- **Index:** Where the Alert Manager will store the alert's metadata, alert results and change events
 	- **Default Assignee:** Username of the assignee a newly created incident will be assigned to
-	- **Default Priority:** Priority to be used for new incidents fired by the alert
+	- **Default Priority:** Priority to be used for new incidents created by the alert
-	- **Disable saving Alert results to index:** Whether to index alert results again in the index specified above, so it's possible to see them after they expired.
-Currently, there's no related feature in the alert manager.
+	- **Disable saving alert results to index:** Whether to index alert results again in the index specified above.
+Then they are still visible after they expired.
+Currently, there's no related feature in the Alert Manager.
 2. Configure per-alert settings in the "Alert Settings" page

 ### Configure Alerts
-1. Set "alert_handler.py" (without quotes) as alert action script filename
+1. Set "alert_handler.py" (without quotes) as the script's file name of an alert action
-2. Configure the alert to be listet in Triggered Alerts (necessary to view the alert results without indexing them)
+2. Configure the alert to be visible in Splunk's Triggered Alert view (necessary to view the alert results without indexing them)
-3. Configure incident settings (Go to the Alert Manager app -> Settings -> Incident Settings)
+3. Configure incident settings (Alert Manager App -> Settings -> Incident Settings)
 	- Note: By default, only alerts configured as globally visible are shown in the list.
-In case you're missing an alert, try to select the correct app scope with the pulldown.
+In case you're missing an alert, try to select the correct App scope within the pulldown.

 ### Per Alert Settings
 - **Run Alert Script:** You can run a classical alert script (<http://docs.splunk.com/Documentation/Splunk/latest/Alert/Configuringscriptedalerts>).
 Place your script in $SPLUNKH_HOME/bin/scripts, enable run_alert_script and add the file name (without path!) to the alert_script field.
 All arguments will be passed to the script as you would configure it directly as an alert action.
-- **Auto Assign:** Assign newly created incidents related to the alert to a user.
+- **Auto Assign:** Assign newly created incidents related to this alert to a special user.
 Enter the username to the auto_assign_user field and enable auto_assign
-- **Auto Resolve Previous:** Automatically resolve already existing incidents with status=new related to the alert when creating a new one
+- **Auto Resolve Previous:** Automatically resolve already existing incidents with status=new related to this alert when creating a new one
-- **Auto Resolve after TTL:** Automatically resolve existing incidents with status=new when the alert.expires time is reached
+- **Auto Resolve after TTL:** Automatically resolve existing incidents with status=new when alert.expires time is reached

 ## Roadmap
 - Custom incident handlers to extend the alert manager’s functionality
-- Custom e-mail notifications based on templates
 - Incident enrichment with search data

 ## Known Issues